Home Compare ASM.AS vs SMHN.DE

 ASM International vs SUSS MicroTec: Which Stock Looks Stronger in 2026?

-SUSS MicroTec SE holds the cleaner structural position, with the lead spread across valuation and growth.
-ASM International still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with SUSS MicroTec SE carrying a narrow edge on growth.
+ASM International still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON